gsidsid/ai-express/README.md

 ### Docker

-If you have docker and docker-compose installed, you can run `docker-compose up`
+If you have docker and docker-compose installed, you can run `docker compose up`.
+You may need to run `sudo chmod -R go+w /data/db` on the data/db directory first.

-To build the docker image, run `docker build -t my-tag .`
+Or, to build the docker image, run `docker build -t my-tag .`

 Ensure you are passing all needed environment variables when starting up your container via `--env-file` or setting them with your deployment.